 What are situations where testing may be strongly recommended by RIDOH?

 - RIDOH has evidence of transmission within a stable group (2+ positive cases detected in 14 days). - RIDOH may recommend testing in other situations, on a case-by-case basis.

-Is there an alternative to end-of-quarantine testing if it is strongly recommended?
+Is there an alternative to testing to end quarantine?